 Best Guitar Amp Models of All TimeTitle explains.
 I'm mainly a progressive rock/metal player by the way

-I love the classic Boogie sound on Metallica Puppets, and improving it was a hard job, but somehow, Petrucci did it.
+I love the classic Boogie sound on Metallica's Puppets, and improving it was a hard job, but somehow, Petrucci did it.

 Amazing amplifier.
-Has a sound you can't get with any other Boogie.
-Not quite as tight as a IIC+ or the JP-2C, but it's creamy and juicy as hell.
+It has a sound you can't get with any other Boogie.
+Not quite as tight as the IIC+ or the JP-2C, but it's creamy and juicy as hell.
 Once I've got my hands on a JP-IIC, I'm adding a Triple Rec to my collection.
 Then I'm hooking the two amps together for maximum tonal girth.

 Great piece of hardware.

-Great sounding amp.
-4 channels.
-Slightly more diverse than a Boogie, but doesn't sound quite as good in my opinion
+Great-sounding amp.
+It has 4 channels and is slightly more diverse than a Boogie, but doesn't sound quite as good, in my opinion.

-Synyster Gates' sygnature (hehe) amp with Schecter.
+Synyster Gates' signature (hehe) amp with Schecter.
 It was discontinued a few years ago when Syn switched to the Fractal Axe-FX.
-I resent the Axe-FXs, to be honest.
+I resent the Axe-FX, to be honest.

-Alex Lifeson signature amp.
-Perfect for 80s hard rock tones.
+Alex Lifeson's signature amp.
+Perfect for '80s hard rock tones.
 If you crank the gain way up, it's metal as hell.

-Marshall JCM800 is a classic amplifier, with the best metal tone and so much versatility.
-It is still the most affordable and best metal amps of this day.
+The Marshall JCM800 is a classic amplifier with the best metal tone and so much versatility.
+It is still one of the most affordable and best metal amps to this day.

 Honestly, I could just make this entire list out of assorted Boogies.
-They're my number one amp brand for a reason.
-The Mark V actually has a built in IIC+ mode.
-But the regular Mark V sound is just so pure and so amazing.
+They're my number-one amp brand for a reason.
+The Mark V actually has a built-in IIC+ mode.
+But the regular Mark V sound is just so pure and amazing.

 Kirk Hammett's signature Randall amp.
 Also, while we're on the topic of Randall, shout-out to the Randall Satan.